danielmiessler/SecLists/.github/ISSUE_TEMPLATE/feature_request.md

 **Checklist**
 <!-- Tick if applicable -->

-- [ ] I have read through and filled in the template.
 - [ ] I intend to refer to this issue in a pull request that I wil open later.